lightstar/anyjob/README.en.md

 - install AnyJob on them (read [doc/install.txt](doc/install.txt) for details about prerequisites and installation steps).

 - determine jobs you want to run and create appropriate *perl* modules for them.
-You can use other language but for now only for *perl* convenient environment and base class (*AnyJob::Worker::Base*) are available.
+Optionally you can also create context module.
+You are allowed to use other language but for now only for *perl* convenient environment and base classes (*AnyJob::Worker::Job::Base* and *AnyJob::Worker::Context::Base*) are available.

 - configure AnyJob on each node.
 Read [doc/config.txt](doc/config.txt) and other documentation files for details.